 Filing a formal complaint is a separate process from reporting.
 Reporting misconduct to the Title IX Coordinator is always sufficient to put the University on notice.
 When a report is made, the Title IX Coordinator will reach out to the complainant to discuss options, confidentiality and available resources and support.

-The Title IX resolution processes are initiated when the Title IX Coordinator’s Office receives a written complaint alleging that a Respondent(s) sexually harassed a complainant and requesting that the University initiate an investigation (a Formal Complaint).
-A Formal Complaint must be either submitted by the Complainant or signed by the Title IX Coordinator on behalf of the Complainant.
+The Title IX resolution processes are initiated when the Title IX Coordinator’s Office receives a written complaint alleging that a Respondent(s) subjected a complainant to sex or gender-based harassment or discrimination and that also requests the University initiate an investigation or an informal resolution (a Formal Complaint).
+A Formal Complaint must be initiated by the Complainant or the Title IX Coordinator.
 Formal complaints submitted to the Title IX Coordinator may be resolved through either informal or formal resolution processes.
 The University will not proceed with either resolution process without a Formal Complaint.